-The methodology used for the valuation of the retiree medical benefits is described in Section 6.2(c) of the State of Alaska Public Employees' Retirement System Defined Benefit Plan Actuarial Valuation Report as of June 30, 2011.
+The methodology used for the valuation of the retiree medical benefits is described in Section 6.2(c) of the State of Alaska Public Employees' Retirement System Defined Benefit Plan Actuarial Valuation Report as of June 30, 2013.

-Due to the lack of experience for the DCR Plan only, base claims costs are based on those described in the actuarial valuation as of June 30, 2011 for PERS with some adjustments.
+Due to the lack of experience for the DCR Plan only, base claims costs are based on those described in the actuarial valuation as of June 30, 2013 for PERS with some adjustments.
 The claims costs were adjusted to reflect the differences between the DCR medical plan and the DB medical plan.
-These differences include different coverage levels and an indexing of the retiree out-of-pocket dollar amounts.
-To account for higher initial copays, deductibles and out-of-pocket limits, FY11 claims costs were reduced 5.9% for medical and 0.7% for prescription drugs.
-Retiree out-of-pocket amounts were indexed 4.8% each year to reflect the effect of the deductible leveraging on trend, putting the annual projected trend closer to the ultimate trend rate.
+These differences include network steerage, different coverage levels and an indexing of the retiree out-of pocket dollar amounts.
+To account for higher initial copays, deductibles and out-of-pocket limits, FY13 claims costs were reduced 11.9% for medical and 7.1% for prescription drugs.
+Retiree out-of pocket amounts were indexed 0.2% each year to reflect the effect of the deductible leveraging on trend and other plan design features.

 No implicit subsidies are assumed.
-Employees projected to retire with 30 years of service prior to Medicare (25 years for PERS peace officer/firefighter) are valued with commencement deferred to Medicare eligibility, as such participants will be required to pay the full plan premium.
+Employees projected to retire with 30 years of service prior to Medicare (25 years for PERS peace officer/firefighter) are valued with commencement deferred to Medicare eligibility, as such members will be required to pay the full plan premium.
 Explicit subsidies for disabled and normal retirement are determined using the plan-defined percentages of total projected plan costs, again with no implicit subsidy assumed.